caring for photos

 If you just bought the print to enjoy, and you know where you want to hang it, you might choose to ignore the light/heat/moisture issue.
 You might decide that it’s better to have the print fade a little sooner, in return for displaying it in just the right spot.
 Depending on the print, we might be talking about shortening the lifespan from many decades to a few decades, and you might not care about the difference.
 So hang it where you will.
 Just be aware that if the print is in direct sunlight through a window for large periods of the day, or subjected to high humidity as in a bathroom, or stored in a hot attic, you are shortening its useful life.
 It’s hard to know by just how much, there are so many variables at play.

-All other things being equal, try to avoid heat, humidity, and bright light.
+All other things being equal, try to avoid the heat, humidity, and bright light.
 Think twice, for example, before hanging your treasure in your greenhouse!

 Treat your photographs well, and they will continue to please you for a long time to come.